blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 - 23. Kill everybody in a town that worships the wrong god (Dt 13:13-??)
 	- Same in Quran 2:54
 - 24. Kill anyone who kills anyone (Lev 24:17)
+## Notes on where and how the laws apply
 Lev 20:24-26 states that the rules (Lev 20:13, etc.) are for the people of Israel.
 It is also the responsibility of the Judges (Dt 17:6-9).
 The Church cannot punish sinners, only the government can (Romans 13:1-4).
 Lev 1:1-2 states that the book is for Israel.

 We are in the Church age (Eph 3:1-5).
 Lord will deal with Israel in the End Times (Rev 7-19).
-Paul is the APostle of the Gentiles (Rom 11:11-13).
+Paul is the Apostle of the Gentiles (Rom 11:11-13).
 But only a small portion of the Bible is to Gentiles, most others are to Israel.
 Bible doesn't specify or condemn death penality to homosexuals.
 But it doesn't oppose.
 Romans 13:1-4 gives the state the power to execute criminals, but doesn't specify what is criminal.

 God doesn't always want what's moral.
 He wants his plan done.

-Christians justify that God ordered to kill all babies.
-They justify that if God says so, killing people is moral.
+# New Testament
 - New Testament
 	- Hatred of Pagans
 	- Marital Rape